odoo/documentation/website/publish/multi_website.rst

 .. image:: media/multi_website01.png
   :align: center

-Odoo’s Multi-Websites opens up wide possibilities of diversification and customer segmentation for your business.
+Odoo’s Multi-Websites opens up broad possibilities of diversification and customer segmentation for your business.
 A multiplied audience and boosted revenue are now just a few clicks away!

-Each website can work in a fully independent way, with its own theme, branding, domain name, header & footer, pages, languages, products, blog posts, forum, slides, events, live chat channels, etc. Let’s go for a tour!
+Each website can work in a fully independent way, with its theme, branding, domain name, header & footer, pages, languages, products, blog posts, forum, slides, events, live chat channels, etc. Let’s go for a tour!